 CaliforniaStreaming Digital Photography Contest

 The CaliforniaStreaming Digital Photography Contest is open to all TK-12 California students and teachers.
-Judges will select eight winners, at least six students and up to two teachers, that best reflect the 2023 contest theme: INNOVATION.
+Judges will select eight winners, at least six students and up to two teachers, that best reflect the 2024 contest theme: ADVENTURE.

 Winners will have their photographs incorporated into a collectable CaliforniaStreaming poster and receive a digital action camera.
 Certificates will be provided for Honorable Mention recognition as well as participation.
 Email firstname.lastname@example.org to request a free collectible poster.

 For detailed information about the contest, please read the guidelines, eligibility and rules below.
 Prior to entering the contest, please take the time to review the submission process.
 This provides all of the information that you will need for your entry.

 All entries due by Friday, March 1, 2024.

 Each entry should include by a brief essay, poem, or expanded caption that will be judged and give context to the photograph.

 Writing should help connect the image to the theme -- take time to inspire the judges with words that support your photo.
 First and foremost, this is a photography contest.
 So while the writing is important, each photo entry should stand on its own.

 It is suggested that teachers follow the process below:

 - Become familiar with the written information that is required in the Submission Process.
 Incomplete applications may be disqualified from the contest.
 The description should address the three questions defined in the Submission Process.
 The writing element may be described as an enhanced caption and judges will consider the quality of the responses as well as the age of the student.
 Responses from the youngest learners, TK-2, may be transcribed by a teacher.